kojq/ASUS-Keyboard-Backlight/README.md

 ## Features

-- Restore ASUS keyboard backlight with a systemd service
+- Restore ASUS keyboard backlight brightness with a systemd service